-Mom, Pompeia, has been incredibly patient with her new arrival, often grooming and cuddling with Cornelia.
+Pompeia has been incredibly patient with her new arrival, often grooming and cuddling with Cornelia.
 Cornelia has been a bit of a late bloomer; until recently, her favorite activity was napping on mom.
-As she has grown, she has gained more confidence and is now playing with her older sister, Francesca, and climbing every tree in her enclosure.
+As she has grown, she has gained more confidence and is now playing with her older sister, Francesca, and climbing every tree in her one-acre forested enclosure.

 It’s another boy for crowned lemurs Seshat and Zuberi!
 Baby Hapi was born on June 2, 2022, and joins big brothers Siwa and Pharaoh in our largest Eulemur family group.

 Zuberi is an incredibly protective father and makes it difficult for our animal care staff to get a good look at Hapi.
-Luckily, Seshat is a great mother and hasn’t needed any help to raise another energetic, curious youngster!
+Luckily, Seshat is a great mother and hasn’t needed any human help raising another energetic, curious youngster!

-Crowned lemurs at the DLC are named with an Egyptian naming theme.
+Crowned lemurs at the DLC are given Egyptian-themed names.
 In Egyptian mythology, Hapi represents prosperity.
-It has certainly been a prosperous year for the DLC’s conservation breeding program and we are so excited to share so many infants this week!
+It has certainly been a prosperous year for the DLC’s conservation breeding program, and we’re thrilled to share so many infants with you this week!

 Ruffed lemurs also grow quickly!
 Hoku has been practicing big jumps and swinging upside down when she’s in a playful mood.
-When she’s not jumping and playing she’s nursing, napping, and getting groomed by mom.
-She has started showing interest in solid food and often eats fruits and veggies alongside her parents.
+When she’s not jumping and playing she’s nursing, napping, and being groomed by mom.
+She has started showing interest in solid food and often nibbles fruits and veggies alongside her parents.

-Hoku is a Hawaiian word that means star and night of the full moon.
-Hawaiian words can have multiple meanings and it fits perfectly with the celestial naming theme we have for ruffed lemurs at the DLC.
+Hoku is a Hawaiian word that means “star” and “night of the full moon.”
+Hawaiian words can have multiple meanings, and “Hoku” fits perfectly with the celestial naming theme we use for ruffed lemurs at the DLC.

 Azalea and Tiger Lily

-Mouse lemurs are the smallest lemur at the Duke Lemur Center with an adult weight of around 2.5 ounces.
-Despite their tiny size, they are some of our most fierce animals!
-Azalea and Tiger Lily seem to take after the feisty nature of their mom, Agnus, so we are always careful to give them their space when we need to add food, water, and enrichment to their enclosure.
+With an adult weight of around 2.5 ounces, mouse lemurs are the smallest lemurs housed at the Duke Lemur Center.
+Despite their tiny size, they are some of our fiercest animals!
+Azalea and Tiger Lily seem to have inherited the feisty nature of their mom, Agnus, so we are always careful to give them their space when we need to add food, water, and enrichment to their enclosure.